wecangroup/wecan-comply-middleware/README.md

 ## Publishing Docker Images

-Docker images are automatically built and published to GitHub Container Registry (GHCR) on:
+Docker images are automatically built and published to GitHub Container Registry (GHCR) when:
-- Push to `main` or `master` branch
-- Creation of version tags (e.g., `v0.1.0`)
+- A Git tag is created (e.g., `v0.1.0`)
-- Manual workflow dispatch
+- Manual workflow dispatch is triggered

+**Important**: Docker image tags are automatically generated from the `version` field in `package.json`.
+For example, if `package.json` contains `"version": "0.1.0"`, the following tags will be created:
+- `v0.1.0` - Version with 'v' prefix
+- `0.1.0` - Exact version
+- `0.1` - Major.minor version
+- `0` - Major version only
+- `latest` - Always points to the latest published version

-The published image is available at:
+The published images are available at:
 ```
 ghcr.io/wecangroup/wecan-comply-middleware:latest
 ghcr.io/wecangroup/wecan-comply-middleware:v0.1.0
+ghcr.io/wecangroup/wecan-comply-middleware:0.1.0
 ```

 ### Manual Publishing